Wayne-arul/python-backdoor/README.md

 # python-backdoor
-A simple python backdoor with socket programming
+A simple python backdoor with python socket programming